aansh-1080p/Upsolver/README.md

 ---

-## License

-MIT License.
-Built for competitive programmers who are tired of guessing why their code passed 44 out of 45 test cases.
+##  Built for competitive programmers who are tired of guessing why their code passed 44 out of 45 test cases.